 From a very young age he felt the need to deepen his cultural and spiritual horizon and began to travel around the world.
 He has visited more than fifty countries in six continents studying their deep-rooted cultures and traditions in order to broaden his universal vision and open the doors to his imagination, the key to the success of his literary creations.

-In 2014 he published his first novel, "Mil besos” (A thousand kisses), a romantic adventure based on the esotericism of dreams and the obsession of finding true love.
-The work was selected by the Centro Andaluz de las Letras to be showcased in their Escaparate Andaluz in Seville.
-It was also chosen by the official bookshop of the Alhambra in Granada to integrate into their distinguished collection.
-In Mexico, the state governors office in Puebla opened the doors to the Biblioteca Palafoxiana, recognized by the UNESCO for being the first and oldest public library in the Americas, to hold a homage to the novel celebrating it's international success.
+In 2014 he published his first novel, "Mil Besos" (A thousand kisses), an esoteric and romantic adventure based on ones dreams and the protagonists obsession to find true love.
+The work was selected by the Andalusian Center of Letters to be part of the Andalusian Showcase in Seville.
+It was also chosen by the official store of the Alhambra in Granada to integrate it into its distinguished collection.

 A year later, in 2015 he published a historical novel titled "El legado del príncipe de Cachemira” (The legacy of the Prince of Kashmir).
 Reza has described this work as his pride and biggest accomplishment.
 Before it was even published it had received the support of the Granada City Council and the Agencia Albaicin to celebrate the official book launch in the Cuarto Real, a XIV century Muslim palace and monument classified as a World Cultural Interest site.
 At the same time he received the institutional support of multitudes of academic and literary entities, political institutions, libraries and museums in both Spain and Mexico.